ramiyappan/git-repo/README.md

 # git-repo

+This is just an information repository that contains commands and steps to configure git and push files from local device to remote Repository.
+Built it for my own reference, but happy if it helped someone!

 ## Terminal commands

 - Use `git config --list` to check the default settings of git for a device.